Algebraic $K$-theory for squares categories: Squares categories

-In all of the examples below, the symmetric monoidal structure is given either by the coproducts in $\E_\C$ and $\M_\C$, or by restricted coproducts, as explained above.
+In all of the examples above, the symmetric monoidal structure is given either by the coproducts in $\E_\C$ and $\M_\C$, or by restricted pushouts, as explained in \autoref{rmk:restrictecoprod}.
 We prefer to separate out squares categories and symmetric monoidal squares categories, even though in this paper we only consider symmetric monoidal squares categories.
-However, there are examples of squares categories \textit{without} symmetric monoidal structure that we consider worthwhile exploring; the $K$-theory of these categories may have a non-abelian $\pi_0$, and thus will not have an infinite loop space structure.
-In general, this is related to the fact that the $S_\dotp$ construction both breaks exact sequences and deloops.
-It may sometimes be better to separate these operations.
+However, there are examples of squares categories \textit{without} symmetric monoidal structure that could provide interesting insights in future work.